doersino/earthacrosstime/README.md

 # earthacrosstime

-*Twitter bot that posts videos showcasing how random locations in the world have changed since 1984.*
+*Mastodon/Twitter bot that posts videos showcasing how random locations in the world have changed since 1984.*

 In a bit more detail, whenever the bot runs, it...